-SHAKE, and the underlying Keccak operation, employ padding to pad out input strings to a multiple of the rate.
-The specific padding used is appending the string 10^{}1.
-Thus, inputs of different length yield different padding strings.
+SHAKE, and the underlying Keccak operation, employ padding to pad input strings to a multiple of the rate.
+The specific padding used is appending the string 101.
+Thus, inputs of different lengths yield different padded strings.

 For uses of SHAKE where the inputs are of different lengths (entries 1, 2, 4, 6, and 8 in the list above), we rely on Keccak's padding for domain separation.